openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-wifi.md

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module are no longer maintained since API version 9.
+You are advised to use [@ohos.wifiManager (WLAN)](js-apis-wifiManager.md).

 ## Modules to Import